worldbank/GEPD/Data/Madagascar/2021/Code/Analysis/gepd_MDG_app/header.md

 https://www.worldbank.org/en/topic/education/brief/global-education-policy-dashboard

 ## How to use this tool
 In the table below, you will find our primary indicators - the practices, policies, and politics - that we think are driving learning outcomes.
-The data below come from our Dashboard survey in the country of Rwanda in 2020.
-Our survey took place in over 200 schools and interviewed 70 public officials in District and Sector offices across the country and 130 public officials in the central Ministry of Education and in the Rwanda Education Board.
+The data below come from our Dashboard survey in the country of Madagascar in 2021.
+Our survey took place in 300 schools.
 For a deeper dive, click on the GEPD Data Explorer tab in the top navigation bar of this page.

 Please consult our project Github repository for more details on how our indicators are constructed and how our sampling is done.  https://github.com/worldbank/GEPD